vanessacleary/vanessacleary-Ms1-2021/README.md

   * [Source](https://www.tutorialrepublic.com/snippets/preview.php?topic=bootstrap&file=testimonial-carousel)

 ## Acknowledgements
-* Code Institute for providing endless help and resources to get me this far
+* Code Institute for providing endless help and resources to get me this far.
 * My mentor Reuben Ferrante for the help and patience to guide me through my first project.
 * The Mini Feb 2021 group, wider slack community and the tutors for all the help support and feedback for the last couple of weeks.
 * Friends and Family who have taken their time to offer advice and feedback during the development of my project.